API Stability Notice

 (hash * 31 +

-(this.name ?? '').split('').reduce((h, c) => (h * 31 + c.charCodeAt(0)) | 0, 0)) |
+(value.name ?? '').split('').reduce((h, c) => (h * 31 + c.charCodeAt(0)) | 0, 0)) |

 0;